DevExpress/devextreme-documentation/concepts/Common/Security Considerations/30 Export Vulnerabilities/20 ExcelJS CSP Threats.md

 The DevExtreme DataGrid and PivotGrid components use the [ExcelJS](https://github.com/exceljs/exceljs) third-party library to export data to Excel.

+[important] We strongly advise you to use ExcelJS v4.4.0 or later.

-If you implement export functionality and apply [CSP rules](/concepts/Common/Security%20Considerations/40%20Content%20Security%20Policy/05%20Common%20CSP%20Directives.md '/Documentation/Guide/Common/Security_Considerations/#Content_Security_Policy/Common_CSP_Directives'), you should include the following initialization code before code that loads ExcelJS sources: `window.regeneratorRuntime = null;`
+If you use an older ExcelJS version and apply [CSP rules](/concepts/Common/Security%20Considerations/40%20Content%20Security%20Policy/05%20Common%20CSP%20Directives.md '/Documentation/Guide/Common/Security_Considerations/#Content_Security_Policy/Common_CSP_Directives'), you should include the following initialization code before code that loads ExcelJS sources: `window.regeneratorRuntime = null;`

 ---
 ##### jQuery